2011 AFC President's Cup: Final stage

 On 14 June 2011, the Organising Committee for the AFC President's Cup decided to award the hosting rights of the 2011 AFC President's Cup Finals to Chinese Taipei.
 The matches were played at the Kaohsiung National Stadium in Kaohsiung from 19 to 25 September 2011.

-The draw for the final stage was held on 29 July 2011, 16:00 UTC+08:00, at AFC House, Kuala Lumpur.
+The draw for the final stage was held on 29 July 2011, 16:00 UTC+08:00, at AFC House, Kuala Lumpur, Malaysia.
 The six teams which qualified for the final stage were divided into two groups of three teams each, played in a single round-robin format.
 The winner from each group qualified for the single-match final to decide the title (extra time and penalty shootout would be used to decide the winner if necessary).